But blessed are your eyes because they see, and your ears because they hear. (Matthew 13:16)

 - One of the most powerful ways that we can renew our perspectives and look to God is to dive into His Word!
 It’s key that we continually remind ourselves of Truth.
 Brian Simmoms’ translation of Hebrews and James will help you to see the incredible foundation of faith we have through Jesus.

 - Amazed by the Power of God is an incredible collection of teaching and testimonies that will inspire you and increase your faith to see the miraculous.
-Includes contributions by Bill Johnson and Randy Clark, who are speaking at our upcoming Revival Alliance Conference.
+Includes contributions by Bill Johnson and Randy Clark.